 We opted to hire a driver to take us from Hue to Hoi An through Hai Van Pass and make a few stops along the way.
 The drive alone is amazing with cliff side of the water, windy roads and mountains to climb up and down.
 One of the best drives we have ever been on.
 A few stops included Marble Mountain, an oyster farm, Lang Co Beach (if it was warmer), and look out point over the clouds.

 Hoi An is one of those cities that must be on your short list when visiting Vietnam.
-We initially decided not to stay in Hoi An, but after talking with locals and other travellers we made the change in our travel plans to squeeze in a couple days.
+We initially decided not to stay in Hoi An, but after talking with locals and other travellers we made the change in our travel plans to squeeze in a couple of days.
 So glad we did and would highly recommend this ancient city.

 Things To Do: